uberflip/interview-eng-i/README.md

 ### 2. Add Heading bar

-Make the heading bar look similar to the mockup.jpg.
+Make the heading bar look similar to the mockup.
 There is a banner image in the `assets` folder.

 ### 3. Extend `Carousel` props